AhmadNurodin/MyskillTokopedia/README.md

 DESC
 Limit 1;
 ```
-Based on the query result, we can conclude Top Transaction in 2022 By Product Category is **Mobiles & Tablets**

 ### By Category, compare transaction between 2021 and 2022, find which groups experienced increases and decreases